 - Annabelle phones her father who is occupied with several girls at the time.

-- Girls make ‘designer tampons’ – they don’t want to ‘only look beautiful on the outside’.
+- Girls make ‘designer tampons’ – for those don’t want to ‘only look beautiful on the outside’.

 Alcohol, drugs and other substances

-- The movie contains fequent scenes of drinking and smoking by girls and staff.
+- Frequent drinking and smoking by girls and staff.

 - Thwaites starts to hallucinate after tasting a drink.